 TIP #1: Start With A Minor Source of Uneasiness

-You can learn to survive setbacks by identifying a minor source of uneasiness that clearly places you in a discomfort zone but not in a panic mode.
-Since you are training your emotional and thinking brains to communicate with one another, starting small will not be enough to put your emotional limbic system into survival mode but will be enough to generate a physical reaction.
+Identify a minor source of uneasiness that clearly places you in a discomfort zone—but not in a panic mode.
+When you do, you begin to train your emotional and thinking brains to communicate with one another.
+Start small so it doesn’t put your emotional limbic system into survival mode.
+However, it does need to be big enough to generate a physical reaction.

 TIP #2: Call Attention To Where The Fear Is Coming From

 The limbic system is so powerful because we often have a visceral reaction to a situation before we have a conscious awareness of it.
 This is called gut reaction.

 Studies have shown that we can use our thinking brain to control our limbic system if we do two things:

 - intentionally tell ourselves that there is no reason to react with fear